about counseling with mags

 Integrity, curiosity, and authenticity are among my primary values.
 I believe holding hope requires on-going effort, conscious decisions, and intentional actions.

-After growing up in the Midwest and completing my education in Vermont, California, and Illinois, I’ve lived in Seattle for over ten years.
+After growing up in the Midwest and completing my education in Vermont, California, and Illinois, I’ve lived in Seattle for nearly twelve years.
 Proximity to both the ocean and the mountains keeps me here.
-Some of my biggest sources of joy (and comfort) include my pup, rain, lattes, live music, and moving my physical body.
-I spend non-work/non-chore time exploring the outdoors, cooking vegan food, reading books I’m continually acquiring, and monitoring (and participating in bettering) the state of our world.
+Some of my biggest sources of joy (and comfort) include my pup, rain, hemp milk lattes, live music, and moving my physical body.
+I spend non-work/non-chore time exploring the outdoors, cooking vegan food, reading all the books I’m continually acquiring, and monitoring (and participating in bettering) the state of our world.